Infineon/mqtt/README.md

 - Supports MQTT connection over both secured and non-secured TCP connections.

+- Supports both X509 certificate and SAS tokens based authentication for MQTT connection with Azure broker.

 - Glue layer implementation for MQTT library to work on Cypress connectivity platforms.

 - Built on top of FreeRTOS, lwIP, and Mbed TLS (that are bundled as part of Wi-Fi Middleware Core library).